ucgmsim/workflow/wiki/Using-Workflow.md

 > [!NOTE]
 > This requires you have setup SSH according to the Software Team's instructions.
 You *cannot run this tutorial from Maui*.

 All that is required for NeSI users to set up the workflow is to execute the setup script.
-Run the following from either Maui or Mahuika:
+Run the following:

 ``` shell
 /nesi/nobackup/nesi00213/workflow-setup